-- B. If a student wishes to transfer credit from a school that does not offer a CAB-approved program, but that is approved by an accrediting agency recognized by the U.S. Dept. of Education: - Up to 100% transfer credit may be awarded for courses in basic sciences, clinical medicine, case management, practice management, public health, and professional development at a school approved by an accrediting agency. - Up to 50% credit may be awarded for clinical practice coursework and courses completed in acupuncture and Asian medicine principles, theories, and treatment.
-At least 50% of the course hours in the individual subjects within this category must be completed within the CABapproved program.
+- A. If a student wishes to transfer credit from another acupuncture school that offers a CAB-approved program: up to 100% transfer credit may be awarded for any coursework or clinical instruction. - B. If a student wishes to transfer credit from a school that does not offer a CAB-approved program, but that is approved by an accrediting agency recognized by the U.S. Dept. of Education: - Up to 100% transfer credit may be awarded for courses in basic sciences, clinical medicine, case management, practice management, public health, and professional development at a school approved by an accrediting agency. - Up to 50% credit may be awarded for clinical practice coursework and courses completed in acupuncture and Asian medicine principles, theories, and treatment.
+At least 50% of the course hours in the individual subjects within this category must be completed within the CAB-approved program.